AF Association Global AF Aware Week (AF-A GAFAW)

-1. Share & Display information about AF and the importance of Detect, Protect, Correct, & Perfect at your health center, workplace, or community group.
+1. Share & Display information about AF and the importance of Detect, Protect, Correct & Perfect at your health centre, workplace or community group.

 2. Hold an AF Awareness activity to seek out and 'Identify the Undiagnosed Person with AF'.
-You can do this in collaboration with your health care center, workplace, or community group.
-We have a large number of resources which can either be downloaded from our website, or you can order your Global AF Aware week activity pack today.
+You can do this in collaboration with your health care centre, workplace or community group.
+We have a large number of resources which can either be downloaded from our website, or you can order your Global AF Aware Week activity pack today.

-Watch this video of AF Association Founder & CEO Trudie Lobban MBE as she discusses the importance of 'Detect, Protect and Correct'
+Watch this video of Arrhythmia Alliance Founder & Trustee Trudie Lobban MBE as she discusses the importance of 'Detect, Protect and Correct'